Drawing Posture is essential.

 It’s not uncommon to turn a page 200 times in one session at the drawing table.

 Then, to sketch difficult curves, they attempt some pretty impressive contortions around the (still unmoving) paper.
-It’s a useless if valiant effort, as all the strange poses in the world don’t allow you to draw as freely and smoothly as simply angling the paper.
+It’s useless if valiant effort, like all the strange poses in the world, doesn’t allow you to draw as freely and smoothly as simply angling the paper.
 It may seem like a simple solution, but sometimes simple works best.

 While the drawing hand holding the pencil moves, the drawing hand constantly and lightly brushes along the paper in order to steady itself*.

 For the really large strokes, your chest can come forward and back slightly as well.

 * You will find more details and some practical exercises in the posts dedicated to drawing straight lines without a ruler and sketching curves without the aid of a French Curve (a drafting tool designed for tracing curves).

-Bad posture means:
+Bad drawing posture means:

 Try it yourself: